 This is the fun part!

-As a substitution, you could use cottage cheese instead of ricotta without a problem.
+You could use cottage cheese instead of ricotta without a problem for this recipe.

 It’s fun, reasonably healthy and just plain tasty.